Musical and Literary Homages and Dedications

 Hamelin wrote this short pastiche of Sorabji’s “wild style” (about 1′ 35″) between 23 and 26 January 1989 while preparing his first performance of Sorabji’s Sonata no. 1 for Piano (1919; 42 pp.), which he gave on 19 March 1989 at McMaster University (Hamilton, Ontario) at the invitation of Paul Rapoport.
 The piece is dedicated to Marc-André Roberge, who had invited Hamelin to give a recital at the School (now Faculty) of Music at Laval University (Québec City) on 31 May 1989, as part of the annual conference of the Canadian University Music Society, which he was organizing.
 The recital, of which people in the audience, years later, are still talking as one of the greatest recitals they have ever attended, comprised the following works:

 The Praeambulum may have been played only once, for the dedicatee’s private ears, a few hours before the recital mentioned above, in a practice studio at the School of Music.
 It is fully playable, and not more difficult than any piece by Sorabji with the same “look and feel”.
-There is much humour in the interpretive directions: gridando, con brutalità; quasi confuso; comme un marteau pneumatique [like a pneumatic drill]; etc. About this recital, see also Roberge’s post of 21 October 2007 on the Sorabji Forum and on another page of the present site.
+There is much humour in the interpretive directions: gridando, con brutalità; quasi confuso; comme un marteau pneumatique [like a pneumatic drill]; etc. See also Roberge’s post of 21 October 2007 on the Sorabji Forum and the specific entry about this recital.
 A copy of the manuscript may be obtained from the Sorabji Archive; Roberge’s edition and MIDI realization (prepared with Sibelius) are unpublished.

 Alan Bold : For Ronald Stevenson.
 Poem (148 lines) first published in The Glasgow Herald, 16 December 1989; reprinted in Ronald Stevenson: The Man and His Music — A Symposium, ed.
 Colin Scott-Sutherland (London: Toccata Press, 2005), 258-61.
 Calls Sorabji an “esoteric adventurer” and mentions Opus clavicembalisticum (1929-30; 253 pp.).